 A study conducted in Thailand reported that pregnant women who took MPA had infants with polysyndactyly.
 The study also determined that the infants of these mothers were at an increased risk of having chromosomal abnormalities.

-The drug is not recommended for women considering pregnancy in the near future as it may delay the return of fertility after discontinuation.
 Medroxyprogesterone is contraindicated in patients with known hypersensitivity to medroxyprogesterone acetate.
 Cases of angioedema and anaphylactic reaction have occurred in patients utilizing medroxyprogesterone.
 Both forms of the drug (oral and injection) are contraindicated in patients with pre-existing breast cancer.
 In patients with a history of breast cancer, renal cancer, endometrial cancer, or a family history of breast cancer, medroxyprogesterone is contraindicated.
 Medroxyprogesterone injection has shown to have a slightly increased risk of developing breast cancer.

 Medroxyprogesterone use requires caution in patients with diabetes mellitus.
 Hormonal contraceptives have known to alter insulin sensitivity and, as a result, glucose tolerance.
 Medroxyprogesterone injections are contraindicated in patients with a history of arterial or venous thromboembolic diseases or patients with increased risks for stroke, heart disease, and arterial vascular disease.
 Hormonal contraceptives can cause fluid retention and, as a result, should be used with caution in patients with asthma, congestive heart failure, and nephrotic syndrome.

-In women with a history of major depression, migraine, or seizure disorder, medroxyprogesterone should be used with caution as progestin can exacerbate these conditions.
+In women with a history of major depression, migraine, or seizure disorder, medroxyprogesterone should be used with caution, as progestin can exacerbate these conditions.

 Additionally, as stated in a boxed warning on medroxyprogesterone depot injections, medroxyprogesterone usage can alter the bone mineral density and may not be reversible in premenopausal women.
-Recommendations for patients include taking calcium and vitamin D when using medroxyprogesterone depot-injections.
+Recommendations for patients include taking calcium and vitamin D when using medroxyprogesterone depot injections.